-Connecting with the history of Clark County has recently become a bit easier with the opening of a unique business, Eastern Vancouver Paranormal Society (EVPS).
+Connecting with the history of Clark County can be done in a unique way with the Eastern Vancouver Paranormal Society (EVPS).
 EVPS was started by a husband and wife team with incredible talents that allow them to connect with spirits of those who have passed.

 Long-time Clark County resident Tiffany Loveland has felt her gift to connect with spirits since the age of 11.
 She has channeled the gift to communicate with family members for many years, but two short years ago she started EVPS with her husband, Jake.
 The team began with the couple and has expanded to a group of four investigators.